IanLondon/GravityVectorFieldGame/DEV_LOG.md

 - In uniform gravity, it's hard to aim "up" because even at its tightest the spring is at a 45deg angle as you hang down.
 Think about how to fix that angle measurement.

 I wonder if a fixed joint would be better and more controllable?
+- Tried it: it goes crazy because the mouse-look tries to turn, the vector field follower and point to vector direction components add forces, and the fixed joint is not happy.
+But maybe it's because I'm making the anchor points too close and they're colliding with each other (the player and the wall held by the tractor beam)

 Also, it would add a lot to be able to walk!